 Overthinking can be a sign of a bigger issue, so it’s important to consider talking to a professional about your symptoms and life stressors to get an understanding of what can be done to manage negative thoughts.
 Left untreated, overthinking can spiral into other issues which can be harder to manage.

-Finding the right therapist can help identify and develop coping skills, manage anxiety, overthinking, stress, and work through feelings of sadness and insecurities.
-If you choose to stay in the relationship or experience difficulties forming new relationships, marriage and couples counseling can help your relationship improve after infidelity.
-One way to find a therapist is by asking loved ones or other medical professionals, like your primary care doctor; however, searching an online therapist directory is a great way to filter for specific things you are looking for in a therapist.(FN3)
+Marriage and couples therapy can help you identify and develop coping skills, manage anxiety, overthinking, stress, and work through feelings of sadness and insecurities.
+If you choose to stay in the relationship or experience difficulties forming new relationships, marriage and couples counseling through an online platform like Talkspace can help your relationship improve after infidelity.3

 Additional Resources